facebook/docusaurus/website/docs/introduction.md

 #### :warning: Disclaimers

-This is a **very early and incomplete alpha release** of Docusaurus 2.
+This is an **early and alpha release** of Docusaurus 2.
 We are making it available early to maximize community participation and feedback.
 Expect it to evolve a lot over the course of the alpha-beta period.
 If you are adventurous enough to be an early adopter, chat with us on [**Discord**](https://discordapp.com/invite/docusaurus) :wink:.

 **You should use this if**